itsalissonsilva/ArxivSecretary/README.md

 </div>

-arXiv Secretary helps researchers stay on top of the papers that matter to them without living in a browser tab.
+ArXiv Secretary helps researchers stay on top of the papers that matter to them without living in a browser tab.
 Build a personal watchlist, review a latest or daily feed, generate AI summaries of new papers, and configure alerts for recurring updates.

 ---
 <p align="center">